Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Methodology

 \subsubsection{Trial Flow}

 Each trial proceeds in four phases (\cref{fig:trial-flow}): warm-up, baseline generation on the same requests, bit-flip injection, and post-injection generation.
-The injection targets bit position~$p$ while the remaining coordinates (block, layer, head, token position, channel) are randomized uniformly within the prefix blocks, so that the effect of $p$ is isolated.
+Injection targets bit position~$p$ while the remaining coordinates (block, layer, head, token position, channel) are randomized uniformly within the prefix blocks, isolating the effect of $p$.
 Post-injection outputs are then compared token-by-token against the baseline (\cref{sec:method-metrics}).